ChristosData/Python-Amazon-Web-Scraper/README.md

 # Python-Amazon-Web-Scraper
-# Amazon Web Scraper Project Using BeautifulSoup
+# Amazon web scraper project using BeautifulSoup

 Stages of the Web Scraper: